Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Schedule Analysis

-- On November 26, the Bears captured their best win of the season, a 75-70 victory over the Villanova Wildcats, who rank No. 10 in the AP's Top 25.
+- In their best win of the season, the Bears took down the No. 10 Villanova Wildcats, 75-70, on November 26.

 Baylor 2022-23 Best Wins